 Fighting hunger and malnutrition are top German priorities

 Support to smallholder farmers is a strategic priority, and Germany places a special focus on women in this context.
-This support aims to make agriculture more productive and sustainable, and to improve adaptation to climate change, fostering innovation along the whole agricultural value chain.
+This support aims to make agriculture more productive and sustainable, and to improve adaptation to climate change, fostering innovation along the agricultural value chain.
 Small-scale farmers are being supported to move from subsistence farming to producing a marketable surplus.
 Fair and secure tenure and land-use rights, as well as resilience against famine, are other focus areas of the initiative.
 This approach is reiterated in the ‘Marshall Plan with Africa’ developed under Development Minister Müller.
+In May 2019, Müller hosted a meeting of the Global Commission on Adaptation, where he pledged to support 60 million smallholder farmers, especially in sub-Saharan Africa, to become climate-resilient by 2030.

-In 2016, Germany channeled US$399 million (33%) of its total agriculture ODA multilaterally, which is below the DAC average of 45%.
-Germany disbursed its multilateral funding mainly as mandatory (‘assessed’) contributions to the EU (57% of its multilateral ODA to agriculture) and to the World Bank’s International Development Association (IDA; 19%).
+In 2016, Germany channeled US$413 million of its total agriculture ODA multilaterally, this was 33% of total ODA, below the DAC average of 45%.
+Germany disbursed its multilateral funding mainly as mandatory (‘assessed’) contributions to the EU (58% of its multilateral ODA to agriculture) and to the World Bank’s International Development Association (IDA; 19%).
 The International Fund for Agricultural Development was the third largest recipient (8%).
-In addition, Germany supports the Global Agriculture and Food Security Program (GAFSP; US$19 million in 2016), the Consortium of International Agricultural Research Centers (CGIAR; US$27 million in 2016).
-However, contributions to those organizations are included in Germany’s bilateral ODA to agriculture, as the OECD does not consider these to be core contributions to multilateral organizations working on agriculture.
+In addition, Germany supports the Global Agriculture and Food Security Program (GAFSP; US$64 million in 2017) and the Consortium of International Agricultural Research Centers (CGIAR; US$30 million in 2017).
+In 2020, Germany will host GAFSP’s replenishment conference.
+Contributions to these organizations are included in Germany’s bilateral ODA to agriculture, as the OECD does not consider these to be core contributions to multilateral organizations working on agriculture.

-BMZ is responsible for agriculture and Special Initiative ‘One World, No Hunger’
+BMZ is responsible for agriculture policy broadly, including Special Initiative ‘One World, No Hunger’; the BMEL represents Germany at FAO

 BMZ leads on developing strategies for development cooperation policies.
-Within BMZ, the directorate on ‘Food, Agriculture, Rural Development’ is responsible for developing strategies on agriculture.
+It works closely with the Federal Ministry for Food and Agriculture (BMEL), which represents Germany at the Food and Agriculture Organization (FAO) and drives cooperation with the organization (BMZ leads on the relationship with WFP and IFAD).
+Within BMZ, the directorate on ‘Food, Rural Development; Natural Resources’ is responsible for developing strategies on agriculture.
 The directorate evolved from the special unit ‘One World - No Hunger’ in the spring of 2016.
-The head of the directorate (as of September 2016), Stefan Schmitz, is at the same time the commissioner for this Special Initiative.
+The head of the directorate is at the same time the commissioner for this Special Initiative.

 - BMZ; BMZ's Africa Policy; 2016